Roma Tre University: Rankings

 The School of Economics is ranked in the top 25% institutions in Italy in the RePEc ranking.

-The School of Law is constantly ranked among the top-five in the country with a note of AAA (Censis-La Repubblica), mostly due to the selective entry test and to the small-size of the classes.

 Student life

 Student life at the university does not merely revolve around lectures and exams, as there is a diverse array of student activities.
 There are many student organisations organizing student exchange programmes throughout Europe.

 Students elect their representatives (Student Vice-Dean and the Student Parliament) to coordinate various student activities, represent their interests in the Faculty bodies, participate in the evaluation of studies and the faculty, and secure the involvement and participation of students in all matters and issues of interest to them.